 - Burke Lake Loop Trail Hike

 - Lake Accotink Cross County Trail

 First Day Hikes in Prince William County

 Start the new year with Virginia First Day Hikes on these Prince William County trails:

 - At Bristoe Station Battlefield in Bristow local historians will guide a 90-minute, 3-mile hike through the battlefield.
 Pets are welcome to join, but the trail is not accessible for strollers.
 Free (donations welcome); 1:00 – 2:30.

 - Plan your own hike through the woods at Conway Robinson State Forest in Gainesville.

-- Enjoy an easy hike one the beautiful Neabsco Creek Boardwalk in Woodbridge, one of 6 Beautiful Boardwalk Hikes in Northern Virginia.
+- Enjoy an easy hike on the beautiful Neabsco Creek Boardwalk in Woodbridge, one of 6 Beautiful Boardwalk Trails in Northern Virginia.

 - Start the new year off with a refreshing historic hike on the Manassas National Battlefield Park First Loop trail.
 Or take a shorter stroll around the historic sites at Henry Hill.

 - Take a self-guided hike on any of the trails in Prince William Forest Park.